jtbennett/create-ts-project/README.md

 - github packages - hosting docker images
 - Docker - output of build process is a Docker image.

 The more of those tools that you use, the more useful this template may be, but most are easily removed or replaced.
-That said, it probably makes little sense to use this template if you aren't primarily using Typescript.
+That said, it probably makes little sense to use this template if you aren't primarily using TypeScript.

 ## Alternatives